PicThrive/PicThriveApi/owner.rst

 GET
 ~~~
-Returns the all the connected stripe account's balances.
+Returns all the connected stripe accounts' balances.

 Returns
 ^^^^^^^